fahadPathan7/Internship-Interview-Preparation/README.md

 ### 🎯 Must-Haves:
 - 🧠 <b>Problem Solving Skills:</b> Practice makes perfect!
 Expect Leetcode easy to medium-level problems.
 For instance, in BS23, we were given 9 competitive programming questions and 20 MCQs to solve within 2 hours.
 - 🗄️ <b>Solid MySQL Knowledge:</b> Be ready for direct/similar SQL queries, especially those from Leetcode.
 This [Leetcode SQL Questions list](https://leetcode.com/studyplan/top-sql-50/) is a great resource!
-- 🔧 Strong OOP Concepts: Essential for companies like DSI, Orbitx, Brain Station 23, etc. However, don't be surprised if some interviews skip OOP entirely!
+- 🔧 <b>Strong OOP Concepts:</b> Essential for companies like DSI, Orbitx, Brain Station 23, etc. However, don't be surprised if some interviews skip OOP entirely!
 - 💬 <b>Excellent Communication Skills:</b> Conversation is key, especially fluency in English.
 It can often make or break your chances.
 During my HR interview at Brainstation, we were asked to discuss current affairs in English to check our fluency and communication skills.

 ### 🌟 Good to Have: